myl7/mylmoe/posts/hacks-for-mdx-md-in-nextjs.md

 Which tells you to move the `<link>` to `Document`.
 But putting it into `Document` will still not work.
-Loaded CSS will not change according to current color mode.
-This is beacause `next/head` `<Head>` uses side effects to add tags to head and can not cancel it.
+Loaded CSS will not change according to the current color mode because `next/head` `<Head>` uses side effects to add tags to head and can not cancel it.
-To fulfill the requirement, instead use the raw `<Helmet>` (better from `react-helmet-async` other than `react-helmet`).
+To fulfill the requirement, use the raw `<Helmet>` instead (better from `react-helmet-async` other than `react-helmet`).
 An example is available in [this line](https://github.com/myl7/mylmoe/blob/main/pages/%5Bpath%5D.tsx#L39).
-As for this method I am not sure if it will work bad as the `<Head>` warning says, but the worst case should be that only one of the themes for different color modes is loaded.
+As for this method, I am not sure if it will work as bad as the `<Head>` warning says, but the worst case should be that only one of the themes for different color modes is loaded.
-That is not perfect, but can be recognized as a pretty fine fallback, and keep the shown content still.
+That is not perfect, but it can be recognized as an acceptable fine fallback and keep the shown content still.

 ## Differ inline code with code blocks

 next-mdx-remote, while emitting HTML-like AST, give inline code with `<code>` only and code blocks with `<pre><code>`.
-To differ the two situation in custom `<code>` components, you can use `React.cloneElement` to recreate children in `<pre>` to pass a special property like `isInPre: true` to indicate the children that they are in a `<pre>`.
+To differentiate the two situations in custom `<code>` components, you can use `React.cloneElement` to recreate children in `<pre>` to pass a particular property like `isInPre: true` to indicate to the children that they are in a `<pre>`.
 An example is available in [this line](https://github.com/myl7/mylmoe/blob/main/utils/mdx/components.tsx#L119).

 ## Reuse Next.js `<Image>`

 The idea is to lookup `/public` dir to get all pending images.
-Then like what we do for edge runtime, add a custom loader to generate image static imports.
+Then like what we do for edge runtime, add a custom loader to generate static image imports.

 The loader is (also available in [this file](https://github.com/myl7/mylmoe/blob/main/utils/webpack/collectedImageLoader.js)):